 When we first start homeschooling, the first consideration we naturally gravitate to is the choice of materials we will use.
-Somehow, through our perception of “school,” our own experiences, or what we see others do, we equate teaching our children with textbooks, workbooks and “school” materials.
+Somehow, through our perception of “school,” our own experiences, or what we see others do, we equate teaching with textbooks, workbooks, and “school” materials.
 So that is where we start.
 They become our lifeline and foundation.
 If we can only get the right books, our children will turn out OK.

 Wrong focus!